Lost-Outpost/lost-legacy/README.md

 Lost Legacy is a full on power fantasy modlist (Vokriinator + EnaiRim) with a massive amount of new quest mods, 5000+ LotD Museum displays, vibrant high fantasy visuals, and optional survival mechanics!
 Performance mode available too!

 ### Minimum Specs
 With the performance mode options being available, exact minimum requirements is hard to nail down but Lost Legacy has been reported to run fine on low to mid-end GPUs.
+The new potato mode should allow the list to run on low end PCs now too!

 With performance mode disabled, on my specs (below) I typically get 50-60fps in most areas of the game, and some dense areas like Riften I may drop down to 40ish.
 Performance options for the modlist are included which increase fps drastically.
 See [Configuration](CONFIGURATION.md#performance-guide)